bmoscon/cryptofeed/docs/exchange.md

         self.__reset()
         client_id = 0
         for chan in self.channels:
-            for pair in self.pairs:
+            for symbol in self.symbols:
                 client_id += 1
                 await websocket.send(json.dumps(
                     {
-                        "sub": f"market.{pair}.{chan}",
+                        "sub": f"market.{symbol}.{chan}",
                         "id": client_id
                     }
                 ))
 ```
 We also save the websocket connection to a private data member of the class so we can use it in the message handler to respond to pings (more on this later, this is specific to this exchange).
-This also mean we'll need to add support for the various channel mappings in `standards.py`, add support for the pair mappings in `pairs.py` and add the exchange import to `exchanges.py`.
+This also mean we'll need to add support for the various channel mappings in `standards.py`, add support for the symbol mappings in `symbols.py` and add the exchange import to `exchanges.py`.

 * `standards.py`